From Day-Hiker to the Death Zone

 Transparency, Trust, and Partnership Opportunities

 Let's be candid: I am not a trust fund baby, a professional climber, or currently sponsored by Red Bull.
 This mountain costs a fortune, and I still have to pay my mortgage.
-My training diary reads more like an accountant's spreadsheet than an adventure novel.
 I am preparing for the biggest physical challenge on Earth while still clocking in at 8 a.m.

-Yes, part of the transparency is a candid acknowledgement that this goal is financially impossible without partners.
+Yes, part of the transparency acknowledging that this goal is financially impossible without partners.
 To climb Everest responsibly, I need support.
 By sharing the full, unvarnished story, I am actively seeking sponsors whose values and products align with the integrity of this massive effort.

 I’m sharing this journey with all sides of the story—the fear, the failures, the true financial cost (which might be the most horrifying part!), and the gear that actually works.
 Why?